 I don’t think this is something I’ve ever talked about before.
 Or even thought to mention.
 Because it just seems so god damn obvious.
 But it isn’t, apparently.

 So why am I mentioning it now?
-Because a student of my freelance writing course pointed out in our Facebook group how doing this one ridiculously simple thing helped her land a new project with her best client:
+Because a student of mine pointed out in our Facebook group how doing this one ridiculously simple thing helped her land a new project with her best client:

 It’s baffling to me that there is any other way to handle business.